Axway/streams-open-docs/content/en/docs/relnotes/20211130_streams_relnotes.md

 ### Streams third-parties

-The following third-parties has been upgraded:
+The following third-parties have been upgraded:

 * MariaDB : `1.4.21`